House of Anansi

 Connect with your community

-Anansi (/əˈnɑːnsi/ ə-NAHN-see) is a folktale character first told in Ghana by the Ashanti people.
+House of Anansi is inspired by Anansi (/əˈnɑːnsi/ ə-NAHN-see), a folktale character first told in Ghana by the Ashanti people.
 Anansi often takes the shape of a spider and is considered to be the spirit of all knowledge of stories.
 In the Caribbean, Anansi is one of the most powerful folklore characters and is often celebrated as a symbol of resistance and survival.
 Anansi is able to turn the table on his powerful oppressors by using his cunning and trickery, inspiring strategies of resistance, the tales enabled enslaved Africans to establish a sense of continuity with their past and offered them the means to transform and assert their identity within the boundaries of captivity.